FAQs

 Question

-How do I archive a database once a case is closed?
-For Single Case Clients, please complete the Account Cancellation Form to ensure your data is actioned and billing is terminated.
+Single Case Clients: Please complete the Account Cancellation Form to ensure your data is properly handled and billing is terminated.

 Response

-When completing the form, you may opt to do one of the following:
+When completing the form, you may choose one of the following options:

-Archive Database(s): Nextpoint continues to host the data (a fee may apply), but users do not have access to the database.
+- Nextpoint continues to host the data (a fee may apply), but users no longer have access to the database.

-For pricing and more information, please contact support@nextpoint.com.
+For pricing and additional information, contact support@nextpoint.com .

 FAQ: How do I archive or delete a database once a case is closed?